-When visiting our sites, you may be interested to know we have a number of different low carbon or renewable technologies in place spread across our centres including biomass (wood pellet) boilers, heat pumps (ground and air) for heating and cooling, a wind turbine, solar hot water heating and photovoltaic (PV) solar panels.
+When visiting our sites, you may be interested to know we have a number of different low carbon or renewable technologies in place across our centres including biomass (wood pellet) boilers, heat pumps (ground and air), a wind turbine, solar hot water heating and photovoltaic (PV) solar panels.
 These technologies are helping us to reduce our energy use, costs and associated carbon footprint.

 Welney Wetland Centre is a sustainable, award-winning, naturally ventilated visitor’s centre constructed from non-chemically treated timber and incorporating newspaper insulation.

-We’ve also got a range of water saving devices and “working wetlands” across our sites, as you’d expect from a wetland conservation charity.
-These include rainwater harvesting (rain water collected from the roof and used to flush the toilets), composting toilets, low flush toilets, percussion taps and waterless urinals.
+We’ve got a range of water saving devices and “working wetlands” across our sites, as you’d expect from a wetland conservation charity.
+These include rainwater harvesting (rainwater collected from the roof and used to flush the toilets), composting toilets, low flush toilets, percussion taps and waterless urinals.

 Steart Marshes in Somerset is itself a large working wetland.
 It is there to help people and wildlife to adapt to climate change, as well as being a natural buffer, providing protection to the newly created flood banks while absorbing tonnes of climate polluting carbon as it matures.

-All of our sites include wetland treatment systems – using the natural functions of vegetation, soil, and organisms to treat different waste water streams.
-These enable our sites to operate in areas with no sewer connection while providing wider benefits including providing habitat creation and landscape features and reducing sludge disposal and transport impacts.
+All of our sites include wetland treatment systems – using the natural functions of vegetation, soil, and organisms to treat different wastewater streams.
+These enable our sites to operate in areas with no sewer connection while providing wider benefits including habitat creation and landscape features.
+They also reduce sludge disposal and pollution from transport.
 They can also potentially lower carbon and other gas emissions through no or low aeration and pumping requirements, have low running costs and reduce chemical use.

-We also have sustainable urban drainage systems (SuDS) in place at many of our centres.
-These mimic natural drainage systems and so reduce surface water flooding, improve water quality and enhance the amenity and biodiversity value of the environment rather than directly channelling rain water to the nearest river as fast as possible.
+We also have Sustainable Drainage Systems (SuDS) in place at many of our centres.
+These mimic natural drainage systems and so reduce surface water flooding, improve water quality and enhance the biodiversity of the environment rather than directly channelling rainwater to the nearest river as fast as possible.